connexcs/docs/customer-ratecard.md

 3. Uploading a file.
 4. Deleting the customer rate card.

-## Adding Customer Card

-Users can add a new customer rate card by following simple steps:
-1. Click on the Add Customer Card button.
-2. Pop-up will appear.
-Fill in the details in the dialogue box.
-3. Click Save button once the details have been entered.

-There are two types of table in the customer rate card.
-One is of Basic level and the other one is of Advanced level.

-### Basic Level

-In this level, the following basic information is to be added:

-1. Users will add the Name in the text field.
-2. Users will select the Rate Card from dropdown menu options.
-3. Users will select the Rate Compact from the dropdown menu options as minimum, average or maximum.
-4. Users will select the Currency from dropdown menu.

-![alt text][basic]

 ### Advanced Level

 In advanced level, users are required to fill in more details.